sanjeevbhusal/notes/Squashing migrations in django.md

 - remove all the migrations files from code that this replaces array contains.
 - Then remove the replaces field from this squashed migration.
 This marks the migration as a normal migration and not a squashed migration.

-Now run `python manage.py migrate` command. he output of this command will tell you that there are no migrations to run.
-This is true since we just deleted existing migration from code and updated the squashed migration file to be a normal migration file.
+Now run `python manage.py migrate` command. the output of this command will tell you that there are no migrations to run.
+This is true since all we did was to delete existing migration from code and updated the squashed migration file to be a normal migration file.

+When you run `python manage.py migrate` command, django will compare the last applied migration from `django_migrations` table to see the new migrations added to your code.
+Then, django will apply only the updated migrations to the database and also update the `django_migrations` table to update the recent migration files.

+So, when you remove the existing migration files from your database and apply python manage.py migrate, you will see no changes made.